Ole Christian Lingjærde

 Examples of recent work

-Here are a few selected projects over the last years where I have been the PI or co-PI on the method development (names in parentheses indicating others who have also played a particularly central role in the methodological development):
+Here are a few selected projects over the last years where I have played a major part in the methodological development (names in parentheses indicating others who have also played a particularly central role in the methodological development):

 - CARMA (Copy Aberration Regional Mapping Analysis) is a computational approach to analyze allele-specific copy number data from tumor DNA obtained with SNP arrays or by high-throughput sequencing.
 A series of distinct patterns of genomic aberrations are identified, each representing a particular mode of variation in individual copy number profiles.
-The purpose is to derive a compact, biologically and clinically relevant representation of the genomic architecture in a tumor (together with Arne Pladsen, Gro Nilsen, Hege Russnes and others).
+The purpose is to derive a compact, biologically and clinically relevant representation of the genomic architecture in a tumor (together with Gro Nilsen, Hans Kristian Moen Vollan, Arne Pladsen and Hege Russnes and others).

 - ASCAT (Allele-Specific Copy Aberrations in Tumors) is an algorithm for estimation of allele-specific copy numbers, genome ploidy and tumor cell percentage on the basis of SNP array data or HTS data (together with Peter Van Loo and Silje Nord)